Divine-kuzo/urban-mobility-data-explorer/README.md

 ## How It Works
 1. **Frontend** fetches trip data from backend endpoints.
-2. **Filters** can be applied to refine trips by date, distance, fare, passenger count, and payment type.
+2. **Filters** can be applied to refine trips by date, distance, and passenger count.
 3. **Charts** are dynamically generated using Chart.js based on filtered data.
 4. **Insights** are calculated and displayed in real-time.
 5. **Database** stores cleaned and structured trip data with proper relationships between trips and locations